RV repairs have you fed up? Has your RV been in the shop for 3 months or longer? Your dealer may be lying to you about why.

 It usually goes something like this: You make an appointment with a dealership to repair a leak under your shower.
 Besides needing the leak fixed, there’s been some water damage to the trim on your vanity.
 Your appointment is already 6 weeks out if you are lucky.
 You drop it off and it’s two more weeks before they’ve diagnosed the problem.
 They opened up the shower and need to get authorization from the manufacturer for the warranty repair.
 Two more weeks go by before that happens, and they replace the leaky fitting.
 But now they need to order the replacement trim pieces, and they can’t close the shower back up until the trim is in place.

-Another few weeks go by and you call and check-in.
+Another few weeks go by and you call and check in.
 They tell you the trim still hasn’t arrived from the manufacturer.
 You wait longer.
 You call again.
 Still no trim.
 Now you start harping on them every other day – and finally, get frustrated enough to call the manufacturer.
 Two days later, your trim shows up, and you’re buttoned up and on your way.

 The manufacturer rep didn’t want to throw the dealer under the bus, so they didn’t tell you that the trim was actually never ordered.

 I’ve talked to several manufacturer representatives who have described exactly this problem.
 I’ve talked to many customers who have caught their dealer in the act.
 Sometimes they’re waiting to get several parts together from the same manufacturer to save on shipping.
 Maybe they just didn’t want to do your job until things slowed down.
-Or maybe they just kept forgetting because they’re disorganized.
+Or maybe they just kept forgetting because they were disorganized.

 Whatever the reason — It happens All.
 The.
 Time.

 Not All Dealers Delay RV Repairs